Oracle → Azure SQL: Conceptual Modernization Mapping

 | cron jobs (OS-level) | Azure Functions (Timer Trigger) | cron on Linux/Task Scheduler on Windows → Timer-triggered Azure Function.
 Serverless, auto-scaling, pay-per-execution. |

-| Oracle Concept | Azure Equivalent | Architecture Note |
+| Oracle Concept | Closest Azure Capability | Modernization Note |

 |---|---|---|

-| Oracle Forms | Power Apps or custom .NET/React apps | Forms is legacy.
-No direct equivalent — modernize to Power Apps or custom web apps. |
+| Oracle Forms | Power Apps or custom .NET/React on App Service | No direct equivalent — modernize to a low-code or custom web app pattern. |

-| Oracle WebLogic | Azure App Service / AKS | WebLogic = Java app server.
-App Service hosts Java/Node/.NET apps.
-AKS for containerized workloads.
-WebLogic on Azure VMs is also supported. |
+| Oracle WebLogic (app server) | Azure App Service / AKS / Container Apps | Managed Java/Node/.NET hosting or container platforms; WebLogic on Azure VM is also supported for lift-and-shift. |

-| Oracle GoldenGate | Azure Data Factory / Synapse Link | GoldenGate = real-time replication.
-ADF = ETL/ELT orchestration.
-Synapse Link = real-time analytics bridge. |
+| Oracle GoldenGate | Azure Data Factory / Synapse Link / Fabric Mirroring | Data movement, ETL/ELT, and real-time analytics patterns — not a like-for-like CDC replication product. |

 Pricing & Licensing